 The clock is the loneliest thing you can ever see.
 It is daunting to see how long it has been since you have interacted with someone, and it is worse to see how long it will be until you have another interaction.

 Time slows down when you are alone and concentrate on your breath.
 Time speeds up when you’re freaked out about being alone.
+It’s like it knows you are so alone, so it speeds up towards your impending death.

 Time management is the best way to enjoy being alone.
 Time will take everything away, but it will slow down for nothing.